Brief Research Overview

 Description: Visual localization enables autonomous vehicles and robots to navigate based on visual observations of their operating environment.
 In visual localization, the agent estimates its pose based on the image from the camera.
 The operating environment of the agent can undergo various changes due to illumination, day and night, seasons, structural changes, and so on.
 In vision-based localization, it is important to adapt to these changes that can significantly impact visual perception.
 The SMART lab investigates into developing methods that enable autonomous agents to robustly localize despite these changes in the surroundings.
 For example, we developed a visual place recognition system that aids the autonomous agent in identifying its location on a large-scale map by retrieving a reference image that matches closely with the query image from the camera.
 The prposed method utilizes consice descriptors from the image, so that the image process can be done rapidly with less memory consumption.

-People: Shyam Sundar Kannan
+People: Shyam Sundar Kannan, Vishnunandan Venkatesh

-Learning-based Robot Recognition (2017 - Present)
+Learning-based Robot Recognition (2017 - 2022)

 Description:The SMART Lab is researching learning-based robot recognition technology to enable robots to recognize and identify objects/scenes in real-time with the same ease as humans, even in dynamic environments and with limited information.
 We aim to apply our research and developments to a variety of applications, including the navigation of autonomous robots/cars in dynamic environments, the detection of malware/cyberattacks, object classification and reconstruction, the prediction of the cognitive and affective states of humans, and the allocation of workloads within human-robot teams.
 For example, we developed a system in which a mobile robot autonomously navigates an unknown environment through simultaneous localization and mapping (SLAM) and uses a tapping mechanism to identify objects and materials in the environment.
 The robot taps an object with a linear solenoid and uses a microphone to measure the resulting sound, allowing it to identify the object and material.
 We used convolutional neural networks (CNNs) to develop the associated tapping-based material classification system.